openjs-foundation/standards/GOVERNANCE.md

 Any community member or contributor can ask that something be added to the next meeting's agenda by logging a GitHub Issue.
-Any Collaborator, Team member or the moderator can add the item to the agenda by adding the ***standards-agenda*** tag to the issue.
+Any Collaborator, Working Group member or the moderator can add the item to the agenda by adding the ***standards-agenda*** tag to the issue.

-Prior to each Team meeting the moderator will share the agenda with members of the Team.
-Team members can add any items they like to the agenda at the beginning of each meeting.
-The moderator and the Team cannot veto or remove items.
+Prior to each Working Group meeting the moderator will share the agenda with members of the Working Group.
+Working Group members can add any items they like to the agenda at the beginning of each meeting.
+The moderator and the Working Group cannot veto or remove items.

 The moderator is responsible for summarizing the discussion of each